 This acclaimed full-day program focuses on the special challenges faced by clinicians who care for older people.
 It provides tools, guidance and best practices to help your patients in their senior years make lifestyle changes for optimal health.
-Click here for the complete agenda.
+Click here for full agenda.

 Off site (transportation provided)

-On Wednesday evening, June 7th, we host an innovative and hands-on experience for attendees at Create A Cook teaching kitchen in Newton, MA.
+On Wednesday, June 7th, we host an innovative and hands-on experience for attendees at Create A Cook teaching kitchen in Newton, MA.
+Choose either the morning or the evening session.
 Transportation will be provided.
 Click here for full agenda.